How to become a communications intern: Alex's story

 What to expect if you want to be a communication officer

-When Alex finishes her internship, she will be able to apply for jobs such as a communications officer, public relations officer, public relations executive, communications officer or press officer.
+When Alex finishes her internship, she could have the opportunity to apply for jobs such as a communications officer, public relations officer, public relations executive, communications officer or press officer.

 - Communications officer salary: £18,000 to £90,000

 - Communications officer working hours: 38 to 40 hours